thai-language.comInternet resource

 waawM waaenR lohngM yaaM

-W is for /waaenR/ (a ring), steeped in chemicals
+W is for /waaenR/ (a ring), decorated with enamel

 saawR saaR laaM ngiiapF ngaoR